-Donald Trump's Latest Tweet Has People Calling For Him To Be Banned
+Trump's CNN Wrestling Tweet Has People Calling For His Account To Be Blocked

 Donald Trump's policies took a back seat to his latest series of tweets this week, which left people questioning why he hasn't been suspended from the social media site.

 The president's most recent attacks focused on CNN, or as he calls it, "FNN," the Fake News Network.

 The video, which has left Twitter horrified, used the hashtags #FraudNewsCNN and #FNN and appears to be an edited version of a 2007 video showing Trump taking down WWE CEO Vince McMahon.
 This time, however, McMahon's head is the CNN logo.

 It's definitely been an interesting week for the president on social media.
 After he attacked Morning Joe host Mika Brzezinski on Thursday, she called on the Trump women to speak up about the president's vicious tweets.

 And according to a Quinnipiac University poll released on June 29, a majority of Americans would like the president to stop tweeting.